specstoryai/precap/README.md

 Precap is an AI-powered meeting preparation tool that automatically researches attendees and generates comprehensive briefing materials before your meetings.
 It seamlessly integrates with Google Calendar to transform how you prepare for important meetings.

+The intent for this app and Cursor responses is stored in: https://share.specstory.com/stories/bdd54f16-06ef-4230-851d-fc1da61ba2fc

 ## Core Features

 - 🔄 **Google Calendar Integration**: Seamlessly connects with your calendar to fetch upcoming meetings and attendees